Rwanda brings lions back to safari park, plans for rhinos

-AKAGERA, Rwanda (Reuters) - Rwanda reintroduced lions, flown in from South Africa, to its Akagera National Park this week after the last indigenous animal was spotted in 2006 and plans to add rhinos within a year as it bids to draw more tourists, park officials said.
+AKAGERA, Rwanda, July 2 (Reuters) - Rwanda reintroduced lions, flown in from South Africa, to its Akagera National Park this week after the last indigenous animal was spotted in 2006 and plans to add rhinos within a year as it bids to draw more tourists, park officials said.

 Safaris are a lucrative business in east Africa and the so-called “Big Five”, which include lions and rhinos, are usually star attractions for visitors.
 The other three - leopards, buffalo and elephant - already roam in Akagera.